davidleonm/devops-tools/README.md

 #### Configure external credentials
 Go to Credentials -> Global credentials.
 You need to configure credentials for:
 * Git repository.
-Github, Bitbucket...
+Github, Bitbucket....
+Keep in mind that **you may require ssh access also here**.
 * Secret text with the token for the non-admin user generated in a previous step.
 * SSH with private key connection to the Slave container.
 Use the content of jenkins_key.pub as private key.